add-ons/plugin.video.vrt.nu/README.md

 Alternatively, you can download a ZIP archive from the [Kodi plugin page][3] and install it directly in Kodi using the **Install via Zip** option.

+#### Installing V1.5.0 on Kodi 17.x
+If you get errors while installing V1.5.0 on Kodi 17.x make sure the inputstream.adaptive addon is enabled.
+To check on this go to addons -> video player inputstream -> inputstream adaptive and enable the addon.

 ## Using the plugin

 The [VRT NU][2] platform requires users to sign in before gaining access to video-on-demand content.
 Users can